Now that school has been in full swing for a couple of weeks…

 I’m a word nerd; I need space for words!

-I like room to write the activity we do each day, and I like space to type in my goals and objectives (which I number).
+I need room to write the activity we do each day (our Medicaid law requires it), and I like space to type in my goals and objectives (which I number).
 If I work on multiple skills that day (especially in the area of artic), I like space to tally each one.
 I can also use space to write notes and comments.

 See how I numbered the objectives?